Pressure Cooker Chicken Tikka Masala

 - 2-1/2 pounds boneless skinless chicken breasts, cut into 1-1/2-inch cubes

 - 1 jalapeno pepper, halved and seeded

 - Hot cooked basmati rice

 - Chopped fresh cilantro, optional

-- Select saute setting and adjust for medium heat in a 6-qt. electric pressure cooker; heat oil.
+- Select saute setting on a 6-qt. electric pressure cooker and adjust for medium heat; add oil.
 Cook onion until tender.
 Add ginger and garlic; cook 1 minute.
 Stir in seasonings and cook 30 seconds.
+Press cancel.
 Add chicken, tomato puree, water, jalapeno and bay leaf.